Netherlands, Australia find omicron variant as curbs spread

 While much remains to be learned about the new variant, researchers are concerned that it may be more resistant to the protection provided by vaccines and could mean that the pandemic lasts for longer than anticipated.

-The Dutch public health authority confirmed that 13 people who arrived in the Netherlands on flights from South Africa on Friday have so far tested positive for omicron.
-They were among 61 people who tested positive for the virus on Friday after arriving on the last two flights to Amsterdam’s Schiphol airport before a flight ban was put in place.
+The Dutch public health authority confirmed that 13 people who arrived from South Africa Friday have so far tested positive for omicron.
+They were among 61 people who tested positive for the virus after arriving on the last two flights to Amsterdam’s Schiphol airport before a flight ban was implemented.
 They were immediately put into isolation, most at a nearby hotel, while sequencing was carried out.

 Israel moved to ban entry by foreigners and mandate quarantine for all Israelis arriving from abroad.